(Disclosure: Some of the links below may be affiliate links)

 For this simulation, I have gotten historical inflation data from the official statistics office.
-Since the index has changed several times in history, I have taken 1924 as the reference and computed the prices from each period based on the previous period.
+Since the index has changed several times, I have taken 1924 as the reference and computed the prices from each period based on the previous period.

-Here is how prices in Switzerland look like in the last 100 years or so.
+Here is what prices in Switzerland look like in the last 100 years.

 The last ten years have been mostly flat.
 Before that, inflation was much stronger.
 But inflation in Switzerland has always been more reasonable than in some countries.

 USD/CHF Exchange Rate

 I have found two sources for the historical data on the USD/CHF exchange rate.
 First, I found yearly data from 1924 to 2018, and I completed this with monthly data from 1971 to 2019.